Rubberazer/JETGPIO/README.md

 https://jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/

-The library has been tested on a Jetson nano SCO family: tegra210 (TX1), Board: P3449-0000
+The library has been tested on a Jetson nano: tegra210 (TX1) and Jetson Orin Nano: tegra234